 Fact: The Vehicle Must be Taken to a Manufacturer-Certified Facility

-As long as your vehicle is under warranty, the manufacturer or dealership is your mechanic.
+Under the lemon law in California, as long as your vehicle is under warranty, the manufacturer or dealership is your mechanic.

 Given the terms of the warranty, the manufacturer is required to repair the defect free of charge.
 So, if your vehicle is exhibiting a problem(s), your first order of business is to contact the manufacturer or dealership you purchased or leased it from.
 They will advise you on where to take it for repairs.